 Iran Passes Mining Legislation

-And lastly, The Iranian government is cracking down on cryptocurrency mining operations.
+The Iranian government is cracking down on cryptocurrency mining operations.
 Miners face fines of $2,000-3,000 per machine and confiscation of their equipment.
 In rare cases, miners can be jailed for continuing to operate.
 A professional bitcoin miner estimates that the government has confiscated 80,000 mining devices over the past four months.

 The Iranean government is pending new legislation for formal mining licenses.
 According to a draft proposal, miners will be required to submit information such as their list of business activities, the predicted value of their investments, current employment status, rental agreements, the value of their mining equipment and the duration of the mining project.
 The license will need to be renewed every year.